splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-apiconfig.rst

   ]
   }

-Note that line ``"cloudwatch:ListMetricStreams"`` and onwards are required for Metric Streams support.

 See :new-page:`Create an AWS integration using an external ID and ARN <https://dev.splunk.com/observability/docs/integrations/aws_integration_overview/#Create-an-AWS-integration-using-an-external-ID-and-ARN>` in the Splunk developer documentation for syntax examples.

 .. _metricstreams_cloudformation: